A question we’re often asked is, “Can I sue someone for lying about me in court?” It’s not always a simple question to answer.

 “This absolute privilege exists to encourage and protect free access to the courts for litigants and their attorneys.”
 Id. (quotations omitted).

 No one is suggesting that lying in court is a good thing.
 In fact, there can be criminal penalties for perjury, even if it seems like there aren’t consequences for everyone who lies in court.
 What the absolute privilege suggests is that the interest in allowing parties and witnesses and attorneys and judges to testify and speak freely in court without fear of a lawsuit is a higher priority.
-We’d rather let some liars get away than see innocent witnesses dragged into years of defamation litigation because what the witness had to say was unpopular.
+The idea is that as a society, we’d rather let some liars get away than see innocent witnesses dragged into years of defamation litigation because what the witness had to say was unpopular.

 An absolute privilege is an absolute defense, a defense that is not affected by “the speaker’s motive, purpose or reasonableness in uttering a false statement.”
 Goldman v.
 Sahl, 248 Ariz.
 512, 520 (Ariz.
 App.
 2020).
-So whether someone is mistaken in what they tell the court or is intentionally lying, the privilege applies and protects them from liability.
+So whether someone is mistaken in what they tell the court or is intentionally lying, the privilege applies.
+That may mean they are protected from liability for defamation and related claims for what they said in court.

 But what about statements made to police?
 Is that considered part of a “judicial proceeding?”